 The ROI from these initiatives comes in three ways.

-First, and most importantly, you build trust and long-term loyalty with your customers, setting you up for success through the coming decade and beyond.
+First, you build trust and long-term loyalty with your consumers, setting you up for success.

-Second, you best position yourself to sell your products to the right person at the right time.
-No more mass blasting shiny mailers to your entire customer base.
+Second, you position yourself to sell your products to the right person at the right time.
+No more mass blasting shiny mailers to your entire consumer base.

-As we wrap up, consider these four steps to implement this shift in your approach to your customers:
+Consider these four steps to implement this shift in your approach to your consumers:

-At MX, we uphold 9 principles around data sharing on the basis of customer ownership:
+At MX, we stand by nine principles around data sharing on the basis that consumers own their data: